- INTRODUCTION

 OHCOW Impact

 OHCOW was able to introduce a new agent associated with prostate cancer in the form of night shift work.
 OHCOW identified that the worker’s exposure to cadmium should be adjusted upwards since the era of employment was inconsistent with the era of the exposure data.
-Further, the worker’s overall cancer risk was strengthened by suggesting that cadmium and night shift should be considered additively rather than viewed as individual exposures.
+Further, the worker’s overall cancer risk calculation was strengthened by suggesting that cadmium and night shift should be considered additively rather than viewed as individual exposures.

 Literature about IPF has been updated and can affect previously denied claims that are now being appealed.